blueridergo/MECH105_Algorithms/false_position/HELP.md

 # falsePosition.m
-### *A MATLAB function to calculate the root of function using the false position method.*
+### *A MATLAB function to calculate the root of a mathematical function using the false position method.*
 **INPUTS:**
 * func -> the function to be evaluated
 * xl -> lower bound